nus-cs2103-AY2021S1/tp/docs/team/christopher-lm.md

 * **Meeting Attributes**: Added the various attributes for the meeting objects.
 * What it does: Allows the user to add the various parameters to create a meeting object.
 * Justification: This feature allows the user to make the meeting object with the various parameters.
-* Highlights: The team discussed heavily on the kinds of parameters we should include for a meeting object that would be beneficial for a typical property agent.
+* Highlights: The team discussed heavily on the parameters of a meeting object that would benefit a property agent.

 * **Design**: Lead the technical aspect for the meeting entity.
 * What: Designed most of the methods in model, storage and logic for meeting so that the meeting entity is easily refactored or tested.